onsotiL/Stock_Analysis/README.md

 The project sought to determine the following

-     1. The total daily volume and yearly return for DQ stock for 2017 and 2018
-     2. The total daily volume and yearly return for 12 green energy stocks for the years 2017 and 2018
-     3. The total daily volume and yearly return for of entire stock market over the last few years.
+     1.The total daily volume and yearly return for DQ stock for 2017 and 2018 2.The total daily volume and yearly return for 12 green energy stocks for the years 2017 and 2018 3.The total daily volume and yearly return for of entire stock market over the last few years.

 The project sought to create the following

-     1. To create a button on the spreadsheet that will run the VBA when executed by the client
-     2. To create an input box that will enable the client to enter a specific year of stock analysis
-     3. To create an output box that show a pop-up message showing the elapsed run time for the script
+     1.To create a button on the spreadsheet that will run the VBA when executed by the client 2.To create an input box that will enable the client to enter a specific year of stock analysis 3.To create an output box that show a pop-up message showing the elapsed run time for the script

 ## Results